Deploying ActiveMQ on Ubuntu 8.10

 sudo svc -u /etc/service/activemq

-Tail the logs to make sure everything is happening as you'd expect.
+Tail the logs to make sure everything looks healthy.

 sudo tail -F /etc/service/activemq/log/main/current

-When I did this I got a bunch of stack traces with the following message.
+When I first did this I got a bunch of stack traces with the following message:

 Caused by: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'org.apache.activemq.xbean.XBeanBrokerService#0' defined in class path resource [activemq.xml]: Invocation of init method failed; nested exception is java.lang.RuntimeException: java.io.FileNotFoundException: /usr/local/apache-activemq-5.2.0/data/kr-store/state/hash-index-store-state_state (Permission denied)

-This was because I stopped ActiveMQ after I changed ownership of the data directory causing it to dump the state file owned by another user.
-If you get the same problem just change the ownership of the data directory again.
+This happened because I stopped ActiveMQ after changing ownership of the data directory, causing it to dump a state file owned by the wrong user.
+If you hit the same problem, just re-run the chown on the data directory.

 Thanks